 - Harbor Island is known to have soil contaminated with petroleum hydrocarbons from prior oil operations there decades ago.
 The project proposes to dredge soil from the island and dispose of it in the nearby waters, thereby contaminating the waters into which it is placed.

 - The local waters are known for significant fish spawning and larval development and are a major source for supplying fish populations in the greater gulf area.
 A crude oil terminal on Harbor Island would disturb this fragile ecology, diminishing the size and numbers of fish populations in the area and directly harm local fisheries by reducing the number of fish in the region available to be harvested.
 This reduction in fish populations would also hurt sport fishing and other recreational fishing.

 “Right now, it’s a pretty healthy population of fish, shrimp and crabs, all of which use the channel … the larvae are sensitive to the sediments caused by dredging, to petroleum products or to any chemicals that contaminate the water.
 Those are all worrisome to me as a scientist.”

 TX Parks and Wildlife Dept and TX General Land Office Study:

 Aransas Pass NOT an Appropriate

 Location for Desalination Plant

-In Sept.
-2018, the 84th Texas Legislature passed H.B.
-2031 requiring the Texas Parks and Wildlife Department and the Texas General Land Office to conduct a study concerning marine seawater desalination.
+In 2017, the 84th Texas Legislature passed a bill that required the Texas Parks and Wildlife Department and the Texas General Land Office to conduct a study concerning marine seawater desalination.

 The study reported that Aransas Pass is one of five major coastal passes connecting the Gulf of Mexico with Texas coastal bays and estuaries that need to be protected.
 As direct connections to the Gulf, protection of water chemistry within these passes is critical since water quality and salinity levels within bays and estuaries directly influences marine life and the habitats upon which they depend for food and shelter.